 About a quarter are customer leaks - these are within the boundary of a customer’s property up to the point where the pipe enters their home/building.

 The graph below shows how many leaks we fixed.
 We fixed 7,148 leaks in July 2019, which was fewer than planned.
 This reduction was anticipated following improvements we made to the quality assurance and performance management of our field activities.
 Improvements include enhanced guidance and training over the requirements for photographs of jobs before and after to reinforce repair teams’ field notes.
 This has removed some ambiguity when checking job categorisation and provides us with greater insight over the types of jobs that are being completed.
 While these interventions resulted in a reduction for July, we believe that this additional insight will inform us better going forward and will help us to better understand the impact of work mix on our leakage plans.
 The insight has already enabled us to identify and remove a small number of repair teams that didn’t meet our required standards.

 To increase work volumes, we’re currently recruiting more people to find and fix leaks and making improvements to our planning processes.

 The graph below shows the estimated volume of water saved from fixing non-visible and customer-side leaks in May 2019, compared with our plan.
-This includes hidden leaks and the customer-side leaks we fix.
-We stopped leaks which we would estimate to reduce leakage equivalent to 41 Ml/d of water in November, which was 11 Ml/d more than we had originally planned.
-However, despite increased volumes of work, we have not yet seen leakage return to our original planned levels.
+We repaired leaks which we estimate to have prevented leakage equivalent to 30 Ml/d of water in May, which was 3 Ml/d behind our plan that aims to take leakage below its lowest ever levels by March 2020.